Home energy savings - Insulation, heating, electricity, water

 Project Purple wants to help Hovingham become carbon neutral.
 We want to do this as soon as we can.
 According to NASA, 97% of the world’s climate scientists agree we are experiencing climate global warming.

-Heat pumps The main types of systems applicable in Hovingham would be heat pumps.
-There are two main types: one is ground sourced and the other type is air sourced.
-Both pumps run on the same principle but use a different source for their initial heating source (one uses the air the other uses pipework that runs under your garden or grounds). https://energysavingtrust.org.uk/renewable-energy/heat
+The most likely type of heating systems applicable in Hovingham would be heat pumps.
+There are two main types: one is ground source and the other type is air source.
+Both types of heat pump run on the same principle but use different sources for their heat (air or ground).
+An explanation of how they work.

 The benefits of an air source heat pump